dzhuang/django-galleryfield/docs/source/intro.rst

 Introduction
 ============

-In this Django reusable app, we introduced a model field :class:`galleryfield.fields.GalleryField` along with a corresponding formfield :class:`galleryfield.fields.GalleryFormField` and default widget :class:`galleryfield.widgets.GalleryWidget`.
-The model field makes it easy for image management at a collection level (i.e., what we called gallery or album), while the widget makes it easy to upload images via AJAX, allowing order the sequence arbitrarily, and cropping images at both client and server side.
+In this Django reusable app, we introduced a model field :class:`galleryfield.fields.GalleryField`, a corresponding formfield :class:`galleryfield.fields.GalleryFormField` and the default widget :class:`galleryfield.widgets.GalleryWidget`.
+The model field makes it easy for image management at a collection level (i.e., a gallery or an album), while the widget makes it easy to upload images via AJAX, allowing ordering the sequence arbitrarily, and cropping images at both client and server side.

 Features